geektrust/coding-problem-artefacts/Java/README.md

 ## Gradle build.gradle

 In the Gradle `build.gradle` file we have provided a [Gradle Jar Task](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.bundling.Jar.html) which is used to create a build jar file.
 Please do not edit the `archiveBaseName` (*geektrust* in this case) under its `jar` section, and add the fully qualified name of your Main class file in the `attributes` section under `manifest`.
 You can also edit the Group ID.
-You can also add your dependecies if any to the 'dependencies' section.
+You can also add your dependencies if any to the 'dependencies' section.
 The required gradle version is 5.1.

 For e.g if fully qualified name of your Main class in the project is `com.example.Main` then your `build.gradle` will look like this.